kreative-kat/ko_ug_draft_conversion/user guide.md

 You can use Docker to build and package your interpreted language application files with Kontain runtime into a new kontainer, then run the workload as a unikernel using `docker run` with the -`-runtime krun` flag.

-[Tutorial #2, Build and Run a Java Kontainer][] provides an example of building and running a kontainer with Kontain Java runtime.
+[Tutorial #2, Build and Run a Java Kontainer][16] provides an example of building and running a kontainer with Kontain Java runtime.
 You can adapt this procedure for use with Kontain Python or Kontain Node.js runtime.

 Alternatively, you can pass your application files to a kontainer created from a Kontain pre-built unikernel, which allows you to bypass the step of creating a new kontainer with your code.
 You run your application using `docker run` or extract the files from the container and run locally, without Docker.